-Conditional Admission: Conditional admission may be granted to candidates with the appropriate GPA to complete the GRE or Praxis Core admission testing and Praxis Content Subject Area Assessments by the end of the first fall semester.
+Conditional Admission: Conditional admission may be granted to candidates with the appropriate GPA to complete the Admission to Teacher Education testing requirements and Praxis Content Subject Area Assessments by the end of the first fall semester.
 Students may make no grade in a graduate class below a B while in conditional status.
-Students failing to meet the appropriate scores by the end of the first fall semester must withdraw from the program and seek re-admission after the test criteria are met.
+Students failing to meet the appropriate scores before the beginning of the first spring semester must withdraw from the program and seek re-admission after the test criteria are met.